 This course focuses on working with plays from the point of view of a director, a designer, a performer and a critic.
-The qualification is designed to enable students to acquire a knowledge and understanding of the language of drama and theatre as well as to develop their performing and analytical skills.
-This course combines well with any other arts based subject, English, music, dance, psychology, sociology, history and media studies.
+The qualification is designed to enable you to acquire a knowledge and understanding of the language of drama and theatre as well as to develop your performing and analytical skills.

 This qualification has the support of higher education institutions as a specialist qualification for Drama and Theatre-related courses.
 Equally, it provides a worthwhile experience for students wishing to use it as part of the entry requirements into other subject areas.
 It is a very useful qualification for students wishing to pursue a career that involves communication, leadership and people-oriented skills.

-Essential Entry Requirements: Standard Sixth Form requirements and grade 5 or above in GCSE Drama or Performing Arts, or relevant Drama exams/experience.
+Entry Requirements: As well as the standard Sixth Form requirements, you must also have grade 5 or above in GCSE Drama or Performing Arts, or relevant Drama exams/experience.
+It is desirable to have recent experience in performance.

 Component 1 – Drama and theatre (40% of the A Level, 80 marks).